 Since the infotainment components that support chimes have to wait for Cluster to transfer chime control back to the Cluster during a transport mode event before they no longer support chimes the infotainment components would have Chime_Supported = Supported while supporting chimes.
 After chime control is transferred to the Cluster the infotainment components can change Chime_Supported = Not_Supported while transport mode is active.

-.
+Legacy Infotainment components can continue follow the requirement above with strikethroughs (if already implemented) where they wait for the Cluster before setting Not_Supported.
+New modules (ex new AHU, DSP AMP) shall set Chime_Supported = Not_Supported when LifeCyclMde_D_Actl = Transport.

+For the Phoenix architecture the AHUv2 and DSP AMPv2 shall set their Chime_Supported signals to Not_Supported when LifeCycMde_D_Actl = Transport.

 PWRMAN-FUN-REQ-031040/A-Button Activation in Sleep Power Mode (TcSE ROIN-268143-1)